Kansas City police arrest of pregnant woman criticized

 KANSAS CITY, Mo.
-(AP) - Videos of a Kansas City police officer kneeling on a pregnant Black woman while arresting her have reignited calls for the city’s police chief to resign and for the officer involved to be fired.
+(AP) - Videos of a Kansas City police officer kneeling on a pregnant Black woman while arresting her have led to calls for the officer involved to be fired and reignited demands that the police chief resign.

 The videos show the woman on the ground with the officer’s knee on her back while people in the crowd yell to stop because she is pregnant.
 Some officers can be heard telling the crowd they will be arrested if they don’t move back.